dtysky/DDR2_CONTROLLER/README.md

 DDR2_CONTROLLER
 ===============

-A controller for DDR2 on FPGA with vhdl, content testbeach and model.
+A controller for DDR2 on FPGA with vhdl, content testbeach, model and textfile-generation/data-detection using python.

+file list:

+ddr2_control.vhdl----ddr2 controller
+ddr2_m.v----ddr2_model(change the mecro 2Gbits model to 1Gbits)
+ddr2_rarameters.vh----model's head file
+ddr2_sim.vhdl----testbeach
+text.py----generating textfile for testing, using random to make result reliable
+cmp.py----comparing data writing to ram with data reading from ram
+textfile_st.dat----test data(address bank)
+textfile_w.dat----test data writing to ram(data)
+textfile_r.dat----text data reading from ram(data)
+license----license
+problem.txt----some problems during sim

 ----The wr_num or rd_num must be less than x"0100"----
 ----It means Only 1 line would be read/write per operation----